aymeric-dispa/lucky-style/README.md

 Don't forget to create the config.json files :

 - src/assets/config.json - should contain the google analytics API key "analyticsApiKey" (used by [src/main.js](src/main.js))
-- dist/config.json - should contain the mailgun API config (used by [dist/server.js](dist/server.js))